 Saxon: Grades K-5 Math is taught in a way that reinforces the understanding of God’s order in creation and develops an ability to function effectively, mathematically, in the world.
 Concepts are introduced incrementally, continuously reviewed, and provide a strong foundation for conceptualizing and solving problems.

 |McMillan Interactive Big Books: Grade K||Bob Jones University: Grades 1-5|

 Science is taught to give students a solid foundation, anchored firmly in Biblical truth.
 Special attention is given to interesting scientific facts that reveal God as the Master Designer of the universe and confirm the accuracy of the Bible.
 The curriculum promotes an excitement for the acquisition of critical learning skills.

-McMillan Music and You A comprehensive unit approach to music appreciation and skill development is presented twice weekly.
+McMillan Music and You (Grades PreK-5th): A comprehensive unit approach to music appreciation and skill development is presented twice weekly.
 Students learn a hymn of the month that is sung in chapel each week.
 In addition, students work on two all-school programs during the year.
-Fifth and sixth grade students may choose either band or general music.
+Fifth grade students may choose either band or general music.

 LIBRARY: Grades K-3

 The library provides materials which support and enrich our curriculum.
 Through storytelling, group discussion, book reviews, and oral reading, our students are encouraged to read and to think critically about what they are reading.
 Library skills are introduced and reinforced at each grade level in order to prepare students for greater research challenges as they advance from grade to grade.

 In computer lab, our 3rd-5th graders will learn the basics of typing, how to safely search the internet, and how to use various Google and Microsoft programs to complete projects/reports that compliment what they learn in English, Science, Bible or History.